aws-samples/serverless-patterns/appsync-dynamodb-singletable-js-resolver/README.md

 # AWS AppSync to Amazon DynamoDB - Single table design - JS Resolvers

-This pattern creates an AppSync API with a schema and a javascript pipeline resolver to a DynamoDB table following the single table design model.
+This pattern creates an AppSync API with a schema and a javascript pipeline resolver to query a DynamoDB table following the single table design model.
 The pattern uses the new [`GraphQLApi` resource for AWS SAM](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-resource-graphqlapi.html).

 Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/appsync-dynamodb-singletable-js-resolver